-Trading In A Used CarCompare Car Insurance Rates in 3 Easy Steps
+Trading In A Used CarCompare Car Insurance Quotes in 3 Steps

 You will almost always get more money for your used car if you sell it yourself.
 But unless you have a buyer waiting in the wings, it is oftentimes easier and faster to trade in your vehicle when buying a new one.